 Trade receivables are classified as loans and receivables and are initially recognised at fair value.
-They are subsequently measured at their amortised cost using the effective interest rate method less any provision for impairment.
-A provision for impairment is made where there is objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement.
-An allowance for impairment is recognised when the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective commission rate.
-The carrying value of the receivable is reduced through the use of an allowance account and any impairment loss is recognised in the consolidated profit or loss.
+They are subsequently measured at their amortised cost using the effective interest rate method less any provision for Impairment.
+The Company assesses receivables that are individually significant and receivables included in a group of financial assets with similar credit risk characteristics for impairment.
+This assessment of impairment requires judgment.
+In making this judgment, the Company evaluates credit risk characteristics that consider past-due status and other loss event factors being indicative of the ability to pay all amounts due as per contractual terms.
+A provision for impairment is made where there is an objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement and the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective interest rate.
+The carrying value of the receivable is reduced with the provision account and any impairment loss is recognised in the consolidated profit or loss.